smaht-dac/submitr/docs/source/windows_installation.rst

 .. toctree::
   :maxdepth: 1

-For **Windows** users, some testing has been done for ``smaht-submitr``, but honesly it has not been as thorough as for MacOS and Linux.
+For **Windows** users, some testing has been done ``smaht-submitr``, but honesly it has not been as thorough as for MacOS and Linux.
 Similarly for **Windows** installation process; these instructions here are provisional, not guaranteed, and are but one way of doing this;
-but it should help you get started if you are not very experienced.
+but this should help you get started if you are not very experienced.

 Installation
 ============